Understanding the Drawdown Severity Score™

 Raw percentage drops don't tell the full story.
 A 20% drop might be catastrophic for one stock but routine for another.
 The Severity Score gives you instant context.

-High severity scores highlight moments when an asset is trading at historically unusual discount levels—the exact moments long-term value investors look for.
+High severity scores highlight moments when an asset is trading at historically unusual depths relative to its own past, the kind of statistical context long-term investors want before doing further research.

 Save Time & Mental Energy